caominhnguyen05/llm-test-generation/README.md

 For each row, it:

-- Downloads the `-sources.jar` from Maven Central.
+- Downloads the artifact `.jar` and `-sources.jar` from Maven Central.
+- Stores both jars under `artifacts/`.
-- Extracts Java source files into `src/main/java`.
+- Extracts Java source files into `prompt_sources/` for prompting and JaCoCo source mapping.
-- Downloads the artifact `pom.xml`.
+- Creates a small Maven test harness whose dependency is the original library coordinate.
-- Adds the required JUnit, Mockito, Surefire, and JaCoCo configuration.
+- Adds JUnit, Mockito, Surefire, and a JaCoCo javaagent argLine.
-- Compiles the generated Maven project.
+- Downloads JaCoCo agent and CLI jars into `artifacts/`.
-- Keeps only libraries that compile successfully.
+- Keeps only libraries whose test harness compiles successfully.

 ### 3. Run the LLM test-generation pipeline